 Disadvantages of terminal-to-terminal car shipping.

+This leads us to the second inconvenience – arranging your transport back from the terminal when you drop off the vehicle.
+This usually costs money and time to you and often for the person who will drive you back from the terminal.
 If you have a friend or a relative willing to give you a ride – you are all set.
-Otherwise, you may find that the cost of getting to and from the designated terminal cancels out any saving you’ve earned.
-In case you are not able to pick your vehicle up within a certain time frame, you may incur storage charges.
+Otherwise, you may find that the cost of getting to and from the designated terminal cancels out any saving you’ve earned by not booking door-to-door service.
+Also, in case you are not able to pick-up your vehicle within a certain time frame, you may incur storage charges.

-Moreover, in general, it takes longer than door-to-door service.
-To avoid unpleasant surprises, check with your terminal beforehand.
+Terminal to terminal transport takes longer than door-to-door auto transport service.
+To avoid unpleasant surprises, check with your booking agent in advance.